icon

 Customer Focused Approaches to ISO 9001 and OHSAS 18001 Certification

-As part of a 3 part blog series we are looking at experiences with ISO certification bodies.
-Last week we discussed compliance focus versus business focus.
-In this blog I would like to discuss customer focused approaches to certification.
+As part of a 3-part blog series (ISO 9001 and ISO 18001), we are looking at experiences with ISO certification bodies.
+Last week, we discussed compliance focus versus business focus.
+In this blog, I would like to discuss customer-focused approaches to certification.

 An interesting point is that many would naturally assume that an auditor that daily works with ISO 9001 would actually be quite knowledgeable about customer satisfaction, perhaps even a great example of being customer focused.
 There are so many stories about how this is not the case, but following are just a few.